davecanderson/docs/docs/vue/gallery/datagrid.md

     Using Formatters
 </h2>

-Your custom templates can also utilize @servicestack/vue's built-in formatting functions:
+Your custom templates can also utilize @servicestack/vue's built-in formatting functions from:

 ```js
 import { useFormatters } from '@servicestack/vue'